The Ultimate Guide to Rental Property Income Statements

 Rental Property Income Statement FAQ

-Yes, “Profit and Loss Statement (P&L)” and “Income Statement” are essentially the same.
+Yes, a “Profit and Loss Statement (P&L)” and an “Income Statement” are essentially the same.
 Both terms refer to a rental real estate financial report that summarizes the revenues (like rental income) and expenses (like maintenance costs, taxes, and insurance) associated with managing a rental property over a specific period of time.
 The goal of both reports is to show the net profit or loss of the property during that period.

 Are Income Statements the Same as Cash Flow Statements?